lucienlazar/plsql-application-locking/README.md

 # Download and Install

-You can download the <a href="https://github.com/lucienlazar/application-locking/blob/main/objects.sql">objects.sql</a> script that creates all the objects contained by the framework.
+You can download and run the <a href="https://github.com/lucienlazar/application-locking/blob/main/objects.sql">objects.sql</a> script that creates all the objects contained by the framework.
 For technical details about the usage of all procedures check the <a href="https://github.com/lucienlazar/application-locking/wiki/Objects">objects page</a> in wiki.

 You can replace the process runs table and the processing package with existing objects in your application and replace their references in the application locking package.

 # Test Cases

-You can download the testcases.sql script that contains examples of using the framework and handle concurrent scenarios.
+You can download and check the testcases.sql script that contains examples of using the framework and handle concurrent scenarios.
 The wiki contains more technical details about the flows in the testing scenarios.

 # License